IntroPhylogenomics/SpeciesTreeInference/Simulate_gene_trees.md

 > __Practice__
 >
-> (1) Modify your simulation script in order to test this prediction by redoing the simulation with a population size of 3.
-Be sure to modify your files names to avoid overwriting results.
+> (1) Modify your script in order to test this prediction by redoing the simulation with a population size of 3.
+Be sure to modify your file names to avoid overwriting results.